JorgeJMarroquin/IDMX268-BLOG/src/content/posts/2020-10-05-the-moment-you-realized-you.md

 <!--StartFragment-->

 In current history, the design and typefaces of the different classes of fonts have been classified by groups.
-Designed by Maximilien Vos in 1954, typefaces were separated by common features or chronological periods.
-By 1962 the "Associeation Typographique Internationale" added another category.
-In total, these 10 categories remain until this day.
+Designed by Maximilien Vox in 1954, typefaces were separated by common features or chronological periods.
+Vox distinguished nine categories of typefaces as shows in the following scheme:

 However, the features on fonts are not settle to only those 10 divisions, fonts can exhibit a broader combination of features and designs which depart from these 10 different divisions and its combinations.